 Be part of a video team that writes, acts in, films, and edits its own series of video pieces.
 Prior video experience is not necessary but will be helpful (as will your own camera).
 At the end of WaringWorks, there will be a showing of movies we have made.
 Limited enrollment.

-Science Exploration is a hands on Major with distinct week-long activities.
+Science Exploration is a hands on Major with distinct week-long activities, all using the new Waring Makerspace.
 These activities may include: Robotics, Flight, Computer Programming, Solar Power, and Biology.
 Whatever we choose, campers will learn by doing and will also present the results of their learning in presentations to other campers.

 Waring Works Jr.

 WaringWorks Jr. is a half-day program (9:00am-1:00pm) for children ages 5-7 who love to create and explore.
 Our fun-filled days include building, painting, drawing, cooking, woodworking, sculpting, pretending, experimenting and investigating the worlds of art, science and nature.
 We make play houses, ice sculptures, musical instruments, costumes and much, much more.
 We do astounding science experiments, play great games and take fun filled trips.
 We will have lunch together daily, at times preparing the food we eat.
 Group is limited to 12 children so sign up early.
 Seven-year-olds may participate in the full-day program by listing WaringWorks Jr. as a Major.